HaohanTsao/Sensitive-Content-Analyze-with-Perspective-API/README.md

 # Sensitive-Content-Analyze-with-Perspective-API

+Created a GCP Cloud Function named content_censor.
+Whenever a new post is inserted into Supabase, this function is triggered through a Supabase webhook.
+It checks for inappropriate content, and if the result of the check is true, the corresponding post is temporarily removed from the web, and a notification is sent to the administrators via Slack.

-This project utilizes the Perspective API by Google to analyze and detect sensitive content in text.
+This project utilizes the Perspective API by Google to analyze sensitive content in text.

 ## Installation